Mimosa Trees: Exotic, Aromatic, and Potentially Threatening?

 What Are the Growing Conditions for the Strigillosa Species?

 Mimosa Strigillosa is a very hardy plant and can withstand severe conditions.
 Like the mimosa trees, this ground cover readily adapts to most soil types and can withstand drought very well.
 While it does grow well from the seeds it produces, the stems also spread and form an overlapping vegetative mat making it an excellent way of controlling erosion.

 Important Notes About This Plant

-Please see my list of references below, and by all means, check them out for more information on this plant and any questions you may have about it.
-Whenever you have questions about plants, gardening, lawn care, animals either domestic or wild, pesticides or other chemicals, food, food additives or preservatives, recipes, or a huge variety of different issues and subjects relating to plants or animals, consult your local county agricultural extension office, a free service provided by tax dollars.
+Note: Please see my list of references below, and by all means, check them out for more information on this plant and any questions you may have about it.
+Whenever you have questions about plants, gardening, lawn care, animals (either domestic or wild), pesticides or other chemicals, food, food additives or preservatives, recipes, or a huge variety of different issues and subjects relating to plants or animals, consult your local county agricultural extension office.
+They provide a free service provided by the county's tax dollars.
 Every state and most counties have one.

 Facts About Mimosa Strigillosa